 In other words, it all comes down to profits.

-It has been a great and fitting transition from local safety to global safety.
+I’m grateful for this fitting transition from local safety to global safety.